DFE-Digital/register-early-career-teachers-public/app/views/api/guidance/guidance_for_lead_providers/update_participant_data.md

 ## Recording completions

-We populate the `induction_end_date` on an ECT’s profile as soon as they complete their induction.
+We populate the `induction_end_date` on an ECT’s profile within 24 hours of them completing their induction.

 Similarly, once providers submit a completed declaration for a mentor, the `mentor_funding_end_date` is populated.

-Providers should backdate declarations for participants who’ve completed their induction or mentor training and remove them from their active training lists, but they do not need to withdraw them.
+Providers should backdate declarations for participants who’ve completed their induction or mentor training, but they do not need to withdraw them.